“Skiing is easier to learn, but harder to master...

 With skiing, a beginner’s technique can be broken down into a modular approach but its perfection will require you to become extremely technical.

-With snowboarding, it’s all about getting on your edges (both heel and toe edges) – this is the hardest part but once this is achieved, you have the fundamental technique of the sport nailed - and can reach a pretty impressive level pretty quickly, especially if you’re bold.
+With snowboarding, it’s all about getting on your edges (both heel and toe edges).
+This is the hardest part but, once it's achieved, you have the fundamental technique of the sport nailed - and can reach a pretty impressive level pretty quickly, especially if you’re brave!

 For the first day or two, skiing is easier to pick up than snowboarding.
 This is largely because skiing is more intuitive for beginners than snowboarding, for two main reasons:

 With skiing, your legs remain separated so at low speeds, you can throw one leg out if you start to fall to help re-balance yourself.
 Snowboarding, on the other hand, requires that your feet are attached the board and this can feel awkward and restrictive at first - and can take a little getting used to.
 If you start to fall, you will inevitably fall and take the hit.

 Skiing is done with a straightforward, straight-on stance; the beginner skier has total peripheral vision and can see exactly where he or she is going, and everything that is in front, including other people and objects.
 On the other hand, snowboarding stances are side-on and so the beginner has less peripheral vision, seeing only around 50% of what is in front while travelling down the slopes.
 This can also take a little bit of getting used to.

 Is it easier to progress in skiing or snowboarding?

 Once these two (mainly psychological) obstacles are overcome, beginner snowboarders should be able to progress relatively quickly in the sport.
 The attachment of the feet to the snowboard, awkward at first, becomes an advantage - as skiers find that crossing their skis can become an issue; keeping the skis apart is a skill in itself.